UDL-TF/DodgeballAirblastImprover/README.md

 This value is chosen to be a small, noticeable bump in reflect consistency rather than a dramatic range increase.

-Additionally, the plugin hooks the TF2Dodgeball forward `TFDB_OnRocketDeflectPre` and applies an extra, purely restrictive spherical check plus a hard straight-line range cap:
+Additionally, the plugin hooks both the TF2Dodgeball forward `TFDB_OnRocketDeflectPre` and `OnPlayerRunCmd` and applies an extra, purely restrictive spherical check plus a hard straight-line range cap:

 - Uses the Pyro’s eye position as the center of a sphere.
-- Derives a radius from a base cube edge length (default `256.0` units, matching the stock cube) and the current `deflection size multiplier` value on the flamethrower.
+- Derives a radius from a base cube edge length (default `256.0` units, matching the stock cube) and the current `deflection size multiplier` value on the flamethrower, then optionally scales it with a cvar.
 - Clamps that radius to a configurable hard maximum straight-line range (default `256.0` units) so rockets cannot be deflected beyond the pink “cutoff” line even if the underlying sphere would reach further.
+- When the Pyro presses airblast in dodgeball and no rocket is within this sphere, the plugin temporarily enables the `airblast_deflect_projectiles_disabled` flag on the flamethrower for that command, so the airblast still fires but cannot deflect projectiles at all outside the spherical cutoff.
-- If the rocket is outside this clamped radius when the engine would normally deflect it, the plugin cancels the deflect by resetting the rocket’s event deflection counter and stopping the forward.
+- When TF2Dodgeball reports a deflect via `TFDB_OnRocketDeflectPre`, the plugin performs the same distance check and, if the rocket is outside the clamped radius, stops additional dodgeball-side deflect handling by syncing the event deflection counter and stopping the forward.

 This preserves the stock engine cube as the primary detection volume and the TF attribute as the only “range increase” knob, while enforcing a simple radial cutoff (the “pink line” in design diagrams) that does not depend on yaw, angle, or distance scaling tricks.
+The Pyro still gets normal airblast input and visual feedback; the plugin only decides whether the boosted range should apply and whether TF2Dodgeball should treat the reflect as valid.

 ---